ApiGen/ApiGen/README.md

 **Note!** The configuration files match CLI options for [generate](#generate) command.
 The only difference is that when defining these options in configuration file, you have to use `camelCased` format (i.e.
-`--annotation-groups` CLI options becomes `annotationGroups` configuration parameter).
+`--annotation-groups` CLI option becomes `annotationGroups` configuration parameter).

 #### Reference Configuration